Menu

 {'name': 'Alice', 'greeting': 'Hello, Alice!
 Welcome to LangGraph.'}

-This graph has one node: call_llm.
-It reads the user’s messages from state, sends them to OpenAI’s GPT model, and stores the response back in state.
-We use Annotated[list, operator.add] so messages pile up across calls.
+The graph needs just one node: call_llm.
+It grabs messages from state, passes them to OpenAI’s GPT, and writes the reply back.
+Annotated[list, operator.add] makes sure messages stack up rather than overwrite.

 python